longemen3000/ThermoState.jl/README.md

 ## `@spec_str`

-Calling `spec(;key = value,normalize_units=true)` is simple, but it has a runtime cost. on the other part, `spec(sp::AbstractSpec,value,normalize_units::Bool=true)` can be determined at compile time. a problem with this interface is that writing the correct type can be cumbersome, for example, for some molar numbers:
+Calling `spec(;key = value,normalize_units=true)` is simple, but it has a runtime cost. on the other part, `spec(sp::AbstractSpec,value,normalize_units::Bool=true)` can be determined at compile time.
+A problem with this interface is that writing the correct type can be cumbersome, for example, for some molar numbers:

 ```julia
 n0 = spec(MaterialCompounds{MOLAR,TOTAL_AMOUNT}(),[0.1,0.3]) #very long type declaration
 ```

-The `@spec_str` helps in this situation, creating the AbstractSpec corresponding to the input keyword:
+The `@spec_str` helps in this situation, creating the `AbstractSpec` type corresponding to the input keyword:

 ```julia
 n1 = spec(spec"n",[0.1,0.3]) #shorter
 n0 == n1 #true
 ```
+The statement `spec(spec"n",[0.1,0.3])` can be defined at compile time.

 ### `normalize_units(val)`